microsoft/hackathon-starter-kit/README.md

   - For solution architects, they need to know the ins and outs of the products they are solutioning for the customers.
 Hackathon can give them an opportunity to solution real world scenarios, that they might not have otherwise encountered, in depth.
   - For engineers, they need to know how different services/products work to incorporate into their own product.
 You can imagine a tech company that is big as Microsoft has enormous amount of services we offer and not all engineering teams are familiar with all the offerings.
 Hackathon would be a great way for one team to learn about other products and also build collaboration with other teams.

-**Community**: This type of hackathon is run typically when you want to recruit talents, market a product, source ideas, create a MVP for the launch of a product or a company (eg. show casing a working product to VC panelists).
+**Community**: This type of hackathon is run typically when you want to source ideas for a problem or recruit talent to build some prototype or MVP to solve a problem.
+Community hackathons may also be used to market a product (often to developers).
+You might want to run a hackathon staffed with coaches from your company to help developers use your API/service/tool to build or integrate solutions.
   - For companies, they can host hackathons in the hopes of recruiting gifted talents that fit their vision and culture.
 For example, [Kaggle](https://www.kaggle.com/competitions) is an online data science/machine learning community and they host competitions.
 Many tech companies like google, amazon poach talents through these competitions.
 They can also host a workshop/hackathon for potential clients to market their new offerings.
   - For VCs and investors, they can host hackathons to find talents and ideas they can invest in.
 Hackathons such as these will drive innovation and attract many great talents with great ideas

 For more examples of real world reasons why you should run a hackathon: